techlore/channel-content/channelFixes.md

 * [Hardening Your Browser | Go Incognito 3.8](https://youtu.be/NXsC1j7wIQE)

 The process to hardening Firefox is constantly evolving, and this specific lesson of Go Incognito is probably the most out-of-date.
 We've added a card at the beginning of the video on YouTube, a notice in the description, a pinned comment, as well as a notice in the premium version of Go Incognito for people to [watch the updated guide we made here.](https://youtu.be/F7-bW2y6lcI)

+## May, 2022 Channel Changes

+After evaluating several methods of transparently unlisting content while still allowing people to view it, [we've released the official Techlore Archives playlist!](https://www.youtube.com/playlist?list=PL3KeV6Ui_4CYlD3Ee1snyK6i5OmAU7AD7) These videos no longer organically appear on our videos, nor are they recommended by YouTube or appear in YouTube search.
+But the playlist lives on the bottom of our channel homepage and is listed as one of our playlists, so users are always able to access it.
+In short, this playlist includes videos we feel are no longer:

+- Up-to-date
+- Relevant to our channel
+- Useful
+- Or simply don't match our current standards of quality

+Most of these videos make us cringe, but we still want to keep them up as a learning opportunity for ourselves & others.
+Enjoy!